CogStack/annotations-ingester/README.md

 The sub-entry `batch` defines the possible portion of documents to be processed according to the date.
 The used fields are:
 - `date-field` - the name of the field containing the date,
-- `date-format` - the format of the date/time used to specify the time window by the user (below)
+- `date-format` - the format of the date/time used to specify the time window by the user (below),
-- `date-start` and `date-end` - the time window to be processed.
+- `date-start` and `date-end` - the time window to be processed,
+- `threads` - the number of processing threads to speed up the ingestion.

 The sub-entry `sink` specifies additional options during sending the processed annotations:
 - `split-index-by-field` - the name of the field in the returned annotations the value of which will be used as a prefix for the index name (e.g., used to send annotations of different types to separate indices).